Canadian Fire Effects Model

 What CanFIRE does

-- Fuel load values for trees, grass, or slash from direct measures (e.g. prescribed burn data) or from estimations of forest inventory (wildfire applications)
+- Fuel load values for trees, grass or slash from direct measures (e.g., prescribed burn data) or from estimations of forest inventory

-- Forest floor and dead woody debris fuel data that can be estimated from existing field surveys or databases
+- Forest floor and dead woody debris fuel data as estimated from field surveys or databases

-- Fire rate of spread is calculated using Canadian Forest Fire Behavior Prediction System equations and related procedures (e.g., foliar moisture content, BUI effect, etc.)
+- Rate of spread uses Canadian Forest Fire Behavior Prediction (FBP) System equations and related procedures (e.g., foliar moisture content, Buildup Index (BUI) effect, season of burn, etc.)

-- Fuel consumption is calculated using new Canadian fuel consumption models
+- Fuel consumption is calculated using Canadian fuel consumption models

-- Fire intensity is calculated using data from the Canadian fuel consumption models and Byram's (1959) equation [I=hwr]
+- Fire intensity is calculated using data from Canadian fuel consumption models and Byram's (1959) equation [I=Hwr]

 - Ecological effects are simulated using species-based fire ecology traits and mortality models